Advancing innovative viral vector technology for research and treatment of catastrophic pediatric diseases

-Our laboratory is devoted to facilitating the use of viral vector technology at St. Jude.
-We have significant expertise and experience with vectors based on the following viruses:
+Our laboratory is devoted to facilitating the use of viral vector systems at St. Jude.
+We have significant expertise and experience with the following viral vector systems:

 Developed suspension cell line grown in serum-free media for production of clinical grade LV.

 Significant cost savings for St. Jude investigators compared to outside providers (depending on source and other details cost savings can be as low as $400,000 or as high as $10,000,000).

 Developed Virus-like Particle packaging Cas9-sgRNA for editing primary T cells (expected to save >$500,000 per target compared to traditional Cas9-RNP)

 Produces over 1,000 vector preparations in support of St. Jude investigators each year.

 The Vector Development and Production Shared Resource supports viral vector-related research at St. Jude with dedicated, separate laboratory space for DNA construction and virus production and an archive of well-characterized cellular and plasmid reagents.
 The lab assists St. Jude investigators by providing both small-scale and large-scale vector production services for lentiviral, gamma-retroviral and Adeno-associated viral vectors.